Updated June 2020

 In greater Minnesota, nearly a quarter of households do not have any type of internet in their home.

-By region across the state, the northwest region has the highest share of households—about a third—without internet, followed by the northeast, southwest, and west central regions, where a quarter of households do not have internet.
-By comparison, 15% of households in the 7-county Twin Cities region lack an internet subscription or computer in their home.
+By region across the state, the northwest region has the highest share of households—more than a third—without internet, followed by the northeast, southwest, and west central regions, where a quarter of households do not have internet.
+By comparison, 13% of households in the 7-county Twin Cities region lack an internet subscription or computer in their home.

 The share of households with a computer, but without an internet subscription, is highest in the northwest, northeast, southwest, and west central regions of the state.